ClausKlein/cxx-modules/cmake/readme.md

   - MSVC since v19.34
   - Clang 16.0.1
   - GCC not upstream, a patched version is [here](https://github.com/mathstuf/gcc/tree/p1689r5)
-     - If you're using gcc clone the linked repos, checkout the according tag and build it.
+     - If you're using gcc: clone the linked repo, checkout the according tag and build it.
-- You need in Ninja in Version 1.11 or newer
+- You need Ninja in Version 1.11 or newer
   - Install or build from source
+ -If you are on windows you can also use the VS2022 Generator
 - Adjust the provided CMakePresets file with your paths for the compiler and ninja
 - If you followed all the steps you should be able to run: